jekyll/jekyll-admin/docs/architecture.md

 ## How Jekyll Admin hooks into Jekyll

 Jekyll Admin piggybacks on Jekyll's built-in Webrick server.
 We monkey patch the `jekyll serve` command to hook in two Sinatra servers, one to serve the static front end that lives in `lib/jekyll-admin/public/dist` via `/admin`, and one to serve the Ruby API via `/_api`.
-Once the Sinatra servers are mounted, they work just like any other Jekyll server (and we rely on third-party plugins like `sintra-json` and `sinatra-cross_origin`).
+Once the Sinatra servers are mounted, they work just like any other Jekyll server (and we rely on third-party plugins like `sinatra-json` and `sinatra-cross_origin`).

 ## How Jekyll Admin formats Jekyll objects for the API